ixartz/Serverless-Boilerplate-Express-TypeScript/README.md

   <a href="https://creativedesignsguru.com/"><img src="https://creativedesignsguru.com/assets/images/themes/serverless-boilerplate-expressjs-typescript.png" alt="Serverless Boilerplate Banner"></a>
 </p>

-🚀 Serverless Boilerplate is starter code for your backend and REST API based on Serverless framework with Express JS and TypeScript. ⚡️ Made with Serverless framework, Live reload, Offline support, ExpressJS, TypeScript, ESLint, Prettier, Husky, Lint-Staged, Dotenv, VSCode.
+🚀 Serverless Boilerplate is starter code for your backend and REST API based on Serverless framework with Express JS and TypeScript. ⚡️ Made with Serverless framework, Live reload, Offline support, ExpressJS, TypeScript, ESLint, Prettier, Husky, Lint-Staged, Jest, Commitlint, Dotenv, VSCode.

 Clone this project and use it to create your own backend.